Crystal Springs of Napa Valley AVA: Name Evidence

 Crystal Springs of Napa Valley is locally referred to simply as "Crystal Springs."
 The petitioner added the phrase "of Napa Valley" to distinguish the viticultural area from the numerous locations in the United States that are also named "Crystal Springs."
 The appellation gets its name from the dozens of crystal springs in local hillsides and describes the west-facing slopes of the Vaca Range from Mount Saint Helena to Soda Springs.
-In the 1870's, the Crystal Springs Rural Health Retreat, a Seventh-day Adventist undertaking, was founded and built by Dr. John Kellogg and others in the St. Helena locale as a sanitarium promoting various types of water treatments.
+In the 1870s, the Crystal Springs Rural Health Retreat, a Seventh-day Adventist undertaking, was founded and built by Dr. John Kellogg and others in the St. Helena locale as a sanitarium promoting various types of water treatments.
 The modern hospital, Adventist Health St. Helena, currently sits on the former sanitarium property on which Crystal Springs Resort still stands.
 One of the buildings on the hospital campus is named Crystal Springs Manor.

-The petition also included several additional examples of current use of the term “Crystal Springs” within the area.
+The petition also included several additional examples of current use of the term "Crystal Springs" within the area.
 For example, Crystal Springs Road and North Fork Crystal Springs Road both run through the region.
 Also, the Crystal Springs Vineyard is resident in the AVA.
-An article about biking in the region lists the “Silverado–Howell Mountain–Crystal Springs–Franz Valley–Ida Clayton” route.
-A 2016 article in the Napa Valley Register about a conflict between residents in the proposed AVA and the owner of a winery was titled, “Crystal Springs neighbors trying to stop Woodbridge's winery project”.
-Finally, a real estate video for an estate in the proposed AVA is titled “North Crystal Springs Estate, Napa Valley”.
+An article about biking in the region lists the "Silverado–Howell Mountain–Crystal Springs–Franz Valley–Ida Clayton" route.
+A 2016 article in the Napa Valley Register about a conflict between residents in the proposed AVA and the owner of a winery was titled, "Crystal Springs neighbors trying to stop Woodbridge's winery project".
+Finally, a real estate video for an estate in the proposed AVA is titled "North Crystal Springs Estate, Napa Valley".